ddella/OpenSSL/README.md

 [Cipher Suite Test](/Cipher%20suite%20test)
 ***
 ## Compile OpenSSL on macOS
 macOS comes with an old version of OpenSSL.
-Follow these steps to have the newest version without erase the stock one.
+Follow these steps to have the newest version without erasing the stock one.
 [Compile OpenSSL](/Compile%20OpenSSL)
 ***